 The Charley Creek Project is centred approximately 95 km WNW of Alice Springs.
-As of 6 February 2016, the project comprised a total tenement package of 21 exploration licences.
-EL 27284, though surrendered on 4 February 2016, will be included in this current report.
+As of 6 February 2017, the project comprised a total tenement package of 19 exploration licences.

-This report deals with Group 086/09 comprising ten (10) licences, including 27284, all of which were granted to Crossland Nickel Pty Ltd. The Charley Creek Project is located in an area bounded by the foothills of the west MacDonnell Ranges to the south and the Stuart Highway to the east.
+This report deals with Group 086/09 comprising nine (9) licences, all of which were granted to Crossland Nickel Pty Ltd. The Charley Creek Project is located in an area bounded by the foothills of the west MacDonnell Ranges to the south and the Stuart Highway to the east.
 The western boundary lies approximately 30 km east of Haasts Bluff.
 The west MacDonnell National Park adjoins the project's southern boundary.
 The Tanami Highway traverses much of the tenement package.
-See Figures 1 and 2 for the location of the relevant ELs.
+See Figure 1 for the location of the relevant ELs.